DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 ```
 🟢 **Answer**: userIdentity.sessionContext.mfaAuthenticated

-## ❓TASK❓ What is the processor number used on the web servers?
+## ❓TASK #4❓ What is the processor number used on the web servers?
 Answer guidance: Include any special characters/punctuation.
 (Example: The processor number for Intel Core i7-8650U is i7-8650U.)

 Again had to check if there's any sourcetype that points to hardware-related logs
 ```